ZhenShuo2021/hugo-theme-deca/exampleSite/content/learn/guides/customization/syntax-highlighting.en.md

 ## Generating a Theme

-Use the Hugo command to generate theme styles:
+Create `assets/css/vendor/chroma.css`, and use the Hugo command to generate theme styles:

 > The pipe symbol (`|`) works only on Unix-based systems.
 Windows users should remove everything after the pipe and manually prepend the selector prefix to the generated file.